uphold/docs/_transactions.md

 }]
 ```

-Requests a list of transactions associated with a specific card.
+Retrieves a list of committed transactions associated with a specific card.

 ### Request